marek-ciazynski/rubik-cube-hs/README.md

 runhaskell solver.hs examples/example-cube.txt
 ```
 The program will print all rotations made to solve the cube to standard output and will save SVG visualisations for every solving phase in `results/phase$i.svg`.
 Input cube visualisation will be saved as `results/input.svg`.
+**WIP:** Currently only cube data structure is defined and all rotations implemented.
+But solver algorithm is unfinished.

 ## Running tests
 ```bash